 Today’s teachers encounter a variety of student differences in the classroom.
 The special education emphasis prepares teachers to understand, identify, and plan appropriate strategies to help more students succeed.
 Graduate students can learn how to serve students with a variety of needs, including learning, behavioral, and communication.

-Master of Science in Education – Special Education emphasis (no license)
+MS in Education – Special Education emphasis (no license)

 This program is designed for maximum flexibility with up to 21 elective credits.
 Such flexibility permits graduate students to customize their program to explore various areas of special education or other areas like instruction, leadership, educational technology, or theology.

-Master of Science in Education – Special Education emphasis (with MN Learning Disabilities licensure)
+MS in Education – Special Education emphasis (with MN Learning Disabilities licensure)

 Planning YOUR master’s program is as easy as 1, 2, 3.